Studying at Cambridge

 Misreporting is a form of respondent bias documented in studies using subjective methods of dietary assessment, and includes both under- and over-reporting.

 The detection of misreporting is an investigation of the validity of the dietary data obtained.
-Often energy intake is used as a proxy for dietary intake in investigations, because if energy intake is underestimated, it is probable that the intakes of other nutrients are also underestimated [23].
-Validation of dietary assessment methods therefore often concentrates on estimates of energy expenditure.
-The development of doubly labelled water (DLW) as a gold standard measure of energy expenditure was thus fundamental to advancing this area of dietary assessment and its links with health outcomes like obesity [43].
+Often energy intake is used as a proxy for dietary intake in investigations because if energy intake is underestimated, intakes of the other nutrients may also be underestimated [25].
+Assessment of the validity of dietary assessment methods therefore often concentrates on estimates of energy expenditure.
+The development of doubly labelled water (DLW) as a gold standard measure of energy expenditure was thus fundamental to advancing this area of dietary assessment and its links with health outcomes such as obesity [26].

 In recent decades, diet quality, in addition to quantity, has received much attention.
 To study diet quality independent of diet quantity in population-health research, overall dietary habits and dietary intakes have been assessed after adjustment for total energy intake.
-Therefore, although literature on misreporting largely focuses on validity of total energy intake, it is crucial to consider validity of other dietary intakes after adjustment for total energy intake.
+Therefore, although the literature on misreporting largely focuses on the validity of total energy intake, it is crucial to consider the validity of estimating other dietary intakes after adjusting for total energy intake.

 What is the profile of misreporters?

-Characteristics of misreporters are population-specific and have not been consistent in the published literature [36, 49].
-It has been demonstrated that individuals who misreport on one occasion are likely to do so on subsequent occasions, therefore repeated or more prolonged periods of assessment may not overcome this source of error [8].
-Characteristics that influence degrees of misreporting have been studied and include some features as summarised below [21, 22, 27, 28, 32, 37,38, 46, 50]:
+Characteristics of misreporters are population-specific and have not been consistent in the published literature [28,29].
+Individuals who misreport on one occasion are likely to do so on subsequent occasions, therefore repeated or more prolonged periods of assessment may not reduce the error due to misreporting [30].
+Characteristics that influence degrees of misreporting have been studied and include some features as summarised below [31-39]:

-• Other potential determinants of misreporting that have been reported in the literature but show lower consistency include age, gender, education level, smoking, dietary behaviours such as restrictive eating, emotional eating, eating outside of home and knowledge on healthy eating, BMI-related factors such as body image, dieting, weight difference in the past years, physical activity and body fat and chronic disease status.
+4. Other potential determinants of misreporting that have been reported in the literature but show lower consistency include age, sex/gender, education level, smoking, dietary behaviours such as restrictive eating, emotional eating, eating outside of home and knowledge on healthy eating, BMI-related factors such as body image, dieting, weight changes over years, physical activity, body fat, and disease status.

 Implications of misreporting